okteto/blog-proposals/automated-deployments-using-github-actions.md

-# Automating Okteto cloud workflows using Okteto Actions and GitHub Actions.
+# Automating the deployment of your development environment using Okteto Actions and GitHub Actions.

 ## Introduction